 With growing MNCs and high level of competition, it is not very surprising that many companies require their employees to work around the clock.
 As such, interview questions like “can you manage night shifts?”
 Or even, “can you work during the weekends” can come up.

-Whether you the whole idea of working the night shift, putting in extra hours or spending your weekend behind the computer screen works for you or not, you should know how to handle this question.
+Whether you enjoy the whole idea of working the night shift, putting in extra hours or spending your weekend behind the computer screen works for you or not, you should know how to handle this question.

 What is the interviewer trying to know